 |Current Price||DDM Fair Value Target:||Forecasted Gain:|

-- The stock's annual revenue of roughly $73 billion puts it in the large-sized revenue class, where its estimated gain based on our dividend discount model price relative to its current share price is greater than just 1.23% of companies in the same revenue class.
+- In comparison to other stocks in the large-sized revenue class, where its estimated gain based on our dividend discount model price relative to its current share price is greater than merely 1.22% of companies in the same revenue class.

-- Based on dividend growth rate, GE boasts a higher growth rate in terms of its annual cash distributed to its owners than just 0.75% of the dividend issuers in our set.
+- In terms of who is growing the amount of dividends they return to shareholders, GE boasts a higher growth rate in terms of its annual cash distributed to its owners than merely 0.74% of the dividend issuers in our set.